icebear8/arctic/bubbleUpnpServer/README.md

 ## Rest API
 The rest service is running on port 58051 and allows to start/stop the BubbleUPnP Server.
+The rest API was introduced to terminate the Bubble UPnP Service when it is not used because it prevented the NAS from standby mode.
 Rest API supports:

 * `GET <host>:58051/service`: Gets the state of the service ('running' or 'stopped')